-Each message that you add will automatically be sent to all 4 MIDI outs - TRS, USB, Flexi 1, and Flexi2, but you can choose to turn off any number of these outputs, essentially giving you 4 independent MIDI outs to work with.
+Each message that you add will automatically be sent to all 4 MIDI outs - TRS, USB, Flexi 1, and Flexi2, but you can choose to turn off any number of these outputs for each message, essentially giving you 4 independent MIDI outs to work with.

-In our Facebook group, and soon in the editor, you will be able to start with a template for a particular device or configuration that is popular.
-Import it into the editor, and you'll be ready to tweak in just a few seconds, saving you more hours of setup time!
+In our editor, you can start with a template for a particular device or configuration that is popular.
+Select your template, and you'll be ready to tweak in just a few seconds, saving you more hours of setup time!

 Never lose track of time